asyrjasalo/RESTinstance/README.rst

 ~~~~~~~~~~~~~~~~~

 `RESTinstance Docker image <https://hub.docker.com/r/asyrjasalo/restinstance/tags>`__
-is built with `rfdocker <https://github.com/asyrjasalo/rfdocker>`__ and the script
+is built with `rfdocker <https://github.com/asyrjasalo/rfdocker>`__ which is included
-is included.
+in the git repository.
 The image is instantiated as a new container on each atest run.

-The container has only the source and the run time dependencies installed,
+The container only has the source and the run time dependencies installed,
 no ``requirements-dev.txt`` or Python packaging related files, and it only
 reads ``tests/`` and writes ``results/`` on the host via the respective Docker volumes.

-The image is built as part of ``make atest``, essentially with:
+The image is built as part of ``make atest``, if you want to do it separately:

 ::

     RUN_ARGS="--network=host --env HTTP_PROXY --env HTTPS_PROXY" ./rfdocker

 Note that all containers, including the test API's, are ran in the host network,
-to have the network layer as identical as possible on different host OSes.
+to have the network layer as identical as possible between different host OSes.

-To tag the image as "latest" and push it to a registry (remember to `docker login`):
+To tag the image as "latest" and push it to a registry (remember to ``docker login``):

 ::

     ./release_docker https://your.docker.registry.com/restinstance

-For `Docker Hub <https://hub.docker.com>`__ you can use:
+For `Docker Hub <https://hub.docker.com>`__ you can just use your org or username:

 ::